 Get to know all of the Next9Up coaches and teammates!

-Zach Brown is the Franklin High School Varsity Baseball Head Coach.
-One player who had the opportunity to play for Coach Brown for 3 seasons at FHS said "Playing in back to back Super 8 championships was more than gratifying but playing for Coach Brown and learning the intangibles of baseball while gaining Life Lessons was really what it was all about."
-He went on to talk about his practices and leadership and how much he enjoyed it!
-Coach Brown has an innate ability to lead young men in the right direction.
-His resume speaks for itself, but like many of our coaches here at Next9Up, it truly is not about him.
-Unselfish tendencies define him and his staff, which he has bestowed onto his players.
+One player who had the opportunity to play for Coach Brown for three seasons at Franklin High School said, "Playing in back to back Super 8 championships was more than gratifying, but playing for Coach Brown and learning the intangibles of baseball while gaining life lessons was really what it was all about."

 Brett Edmunds is a Franklin resident and Assistant Coach with the Franklin High School varsity baseball team.
 His primary responsibility with the Panthers is infield defense and he also assists with the hitters.
-Brett is a former infielder at Wheaton College where he was part of a program that won four NEWMAC Conference Championships and participated in four NCAA Tournaments.
-After graduation and during law school Brett also coached baseball at Roger Williams University.
+Coach Edmunds is a former infielder at Wheaton College where he was part of a program that won four NEWMAC Conference Championships and participated in four NCAA Tournaments.
+After graduation and during law school, he also coached baseball at Roger Williams University.

-Brett also coaches a number of youth programs in Franklin, including the Franklin Bulldogs, a local AAU baseball program, Metro basketball, youth soccer and flag football.
+Coach Edmunds also coaches a number of youth programs in Franklin, including the Franklin Bulldogs, a local AAU baseball program, Metro basketball, youth soccer, and flag football.
 He is on the Board of the Franklin Youth Baseball Organization and volunteers his time coaching town baseball.

 Pete Pasquarosa was the head coach at Franklin High School for 13 years, from 1992-2004.
-His teams won 70% of their games during his tenure at FHS.
-He won three Hockomock League championships.
-His teams made it to the sectional finals 3x and captured the South Sectional Championship in 2000.
+His teams won 70% of their games during his tenure at FHS and won three Hockomock League championships.
+His teams made it to the sectional finals three times and captured the South Sectional Championship in 2000.

 Peter finished his coaching career with more wins and with the highest winning percentage in the history of Franklin High School.
 During this time he also served as a coach in the Massachusetts Bay State Games from 1994-2003.
 Among coach Pasquarosa’s many achievements is his 2002 club being the recipient of the First-Annual statewide Sportsmanship Award for baseball.
 In 2002 Pete was named the American Baseball Coaches Association’s Regional “Coach of the Year.”
 Colleagues have consistently commented on Pete’s enthusiasm and his motivational ability.

-Since 2005 coach Pasquarosa has moved on to the collegiate ranks serving as an assistant coach at Boston College, Babson College, Wheaton College & Northeastern University.
+Since 2005, Coach Pasquarosa has moved on to the collegiate ranks serving as an assistant coach at Boston College, Babson College, Wheaton College and Northeastern University.
 Pete has also served as an assistant coach for the Harwich Mariners of the prestigious Cape Cod Baseball League from 2004 thru 2019.
 His commitment to the game of baseball is unsurpassed.
 He is an elite teacher of the game.

-Doug Houston has been coaching baseball at Bellingham High School since 1995, after successful baseball careers at both high school and Westfield State University.
-He is the current Head Coach having taken the reins from TJ Chiappone, where Doug served as TJ's bench coach and first assistant for 22 consecutive years.
-During those years, the Blackhawks won four Tri-Valley League titles and were part of the state tournament for all 22 seasons, winning the D3 State Championship in 2014.
+Doug Houston has been coaching baseball for almost 30 years at both the high school and regional levels.
+He has been on the coaching staff at Bellingham High School since 1995, after successful baseball careers at both high school and Westfield State University.
+Coach Houston has held the position of both Head Coach and Assistant Coach throughout his tenure at Bellingham.
+During those years, the Blackhawks won four Tri-Valley League titles and were part of the state tournament for all seasons, winning the D3 State Championship in 2014.

-Doug ended his tenure of being an assistant coach by being named Assistant Coach of the Year by Massachusetts Baseball Coaches Association (MBCA) in 2019.
+Coach Houston ended his tenure of being an assistant coach at the high school by being named Assistant Coach of the Year by Massachusetts Baseball Coaches Association (MBCA) in 2019.

-In 2017, Doug coached the winning team for the New England Super Regional Championship for New England AAU at the 14u age-level.
-His team for Hock Valley Panthers were a complete team that was a result of his leadership and their effort.
+In 2017, Coach Houston coached the winning team for the New England Super Regional Championship for New England AAU at the 14u age-level for Hock Valley Panthers.
+He is currently the Assistant Coach for the collegiate-level Hock Valley Panthers in the Cranberry League.

-In 2020, Doug led a team to a championship for Hock Valley Fall Ball Season amidst 14 competitive high school and club teams.
+In 2020, Coach Houston led a team to a championship for Hock Valley Fall Ball Season amidst 14 competitive high school and club teams.
 His team amassed 207 runs for and allowed just 37 with a 19-1 record and a championship to conclude a very much-needed baseball season.

-From mentoring and developing athletes at a young age through Bellingham High School to Hock Valley Sports, Doug’s determination and trusted input has helped shape hundreds of baseball players.
+From mentoring and developing athletes at a young age through Bellingham High School to Hock Valley Sports, Coach Houston’s determination and trusted input has helped shape hundreds of baseball players.

-Clara DeCarvalho is in her first season as the Graduate Assistant Coach at Clark University in Worcester, MA.
-Clara primarily works with the hitters along with catchers and infield.
-Clara will serve as Clark’s graduate assistant for two years through the 2021-2022 and 2022-2023 seasons.
-Along with Clark, Clara also coaches with the Mass Drifters 18U Showcase travel ball team helping high school players pursue their dreams to play at the collegiate level.
+Clara DeCarvalho is currently an Assistant Coach at Tufts University, after working as the Graduate Assistant Coach at Clark University in Worcester, MA previously.
+Coach Clara primarily works with the hitters along with catchers and infield.
+Along with Tufts, she also coaches with the Mass Drifters 18U Showcase travel ball team helping high school players pursue their dreams to play at the collegiate level.

 Clara offers hitting, catching, throwing, and fielding instruction to all ages.